leakespeake/packer/README.md

 ![packer](https://user-images.githubusercontent.com/45919758/85199800-320c9c00-b2ea-11ea-86bf-a3e02487cf8f.png)

-Packer template creations for on-prem and the cloud - for Ubuntu, CentOS, CoreOS and Windows Server against AWS, GCP and vSphere builders.
+Packer template creation for on-prem and the cloud - covers Ubuntu Server, CentOS and Windows Server against AWS, GCP and vSphere builders.

+NOTE: As of version 1.7.0, **HCL2** support is no longer in beta and is the preferred way to write Packer configurations.
+HCL2 enables more descriptive code via comments and variable descriptions as well as pairing more seamlessly with the Terraform HCL2 code practises.
+As such, the original JSON format will be slowly ported over to HCL2 as the OS templates and code progress in the repo.

-The template JSON file contains the following distinct sections;
+Both JSON and HCL2 formats contain the same distinct configuration sections;

 **VARIABLES**

 Lets you parameterize your templates so that you can keep secrets out of them.
 Maximizes the portability of the template.
-Adheres to DRY principles.
+Adheres to DRY principles by customizing the Packer build without changing the main template configuration.
+HCL2 will load variables in the following order (last one takes precedence if set more than once!);

+- PKR_VAR_foo="bar"                 [ $env:PKR_VAR_ssh_password="ubuntu" ] [ export PKR_VAR_ssh_password="ubuntu" ]
+- variables.pkrvars.hcl
+- variables.auto.pkrvars.hcl
+- -var foo="bar"                    [ packer build -var="image_id=ami-abc123" template-OS.pkr.hcl ]

+For sensitive values, and in the absence of a secrets management server, use the environment variables option (**PKR_VAR_foo="bar"**) as this will cleanly pass the values in without persisting in command history (**-var foo="bar"**) or risk being committed to GitHub (**.pkrvars.hcl**).

 **BUILDERS**